CS107-off-piste/cs107-FinalProject/docs/milestone1.md

 - **What are the core data structures?**
-    The core data structure for each component of vector functions is a Directed Acyclic Graph (DAG) with multiple inputs and multiple outputs. e.g. f(x, y, z) = (x + y^2, x - z)
+    The core data structure for each component of vector functions is a Directed Acyclic Graph (DAG) with multiple inputs and multiple outputs.

+    In the DAG, each node represents one of the operations in the computational graph of our function.
+We store our operations in this DAG so that we can traverse the nodes of the DAG (in reverse) when computing the reverse mode.

+    e.g. f(x, y, z) = (x + y^2, x - z)

 - **What classes will you implement?
 What method and name attributes will your classes have?**